Small-Talk and Dancing Hint at Human A.I.

 Perhaps it's just an English thing.
 In Rob Trubshaw's part of the world, there is evidence humans were reared to break the First Law of Robotics.
 That evidence and its subsequent cover-up are examined in Location Analysis Peterborough-Stamford Wild Hunt - Part Four.

-But it's also the conclusion anthropologist William Bramley reached after he investigated wider humanity's propensity to attack each other.
+But it's also the conclusion sociologist William Bramley reached after he investigated humanity's propensity to attack each other.
 He set out his case that humans were created to fight in The Gods of Eden.

 Moves so good they're illegal.
 Source: How Freerunners CHANGED The Backflip